dollodart/mod-spec-spectra/readme.md

 determined by experimental error.

 Disambiguiation on spectrum: a spectrum can be one of two things here:
-1. The data in a spectrum collected through a spectrograph , which is a result of the species concentrations, illumination, surface topography, and sensor, and their intrinsic spectrum (see below).
+1. The data in a spectrum collected through a spectrometer , which is a result of the species concentrations, illumination, surface topography, and sensor, and their intrinsic spectrum (see below).
 This is the data matrix.
-2. The intrinsicp spectrum, which is the absorbance spectrum from a fixed, uniform illumination of broadband IR at a standard concentration.
+2. The intrinsic spectrum, which is the absorbance spectrum from a fixed, uniform illumination of broadband IR at a standard concentration.
 This is one of the two matrices resulting from the alternating least squares decomposition.